Faculty & Staff, 2017-2018

 Love of Learning

-Building an igloo, constructing a working model of the lungs, combining ingredients to represent the various components in blood, pretending to be an Israelite slave mixing 'straw' and mud to form bricks baked in the sun, and so much more--this is learning the fun way!
-By incorporating such activities in her classes, Shelley Kramer, our 3rd & 4th grade teacher, enjoys instilling a love of learning into her students.
+Constructing a working model of the lungs, combining ingredients to represent the various components in blood, blasting off model rockets, recreating pioneer day recipes, and so much more – this is learning the fun way!
+By incorporating such activities in her classes, Shelley Kramer, our 3rd & 4th grade teacher, enjoys instilling a love of learning in her students.

 A Dream Come True